THE BEGINNER KIT

 You need to make 4 granny squares.

-• Next make (3 dc in the ring and ch 2).
+Next make (3 dc in the ring and ch 2).
 Repeat the steps in ( ) two more times.
-After that, sl st in the top of the first dc of this round (not the ch 3).
+After that, sl st in the top of the ch 3 from the beginning of the round.

-• End with sl st in top of first dc.
+End with sl st in top of ch 3.
 Change colors.

-• End with sl st in top of first dc.
-Optional to change colors again.
+End with sl st in top of ch 3 at beginning.

 How to Assemble